kopalatommy/RaspberryPiQtCrossCompiler/README.md

 ### Steps

 1. Clone the repository
-2. Connect the Raspberry Pi and Compute to the same network
+2. Connect the Raspberry Pi and Compute to the same
+3. Edit the DeviceIP and QtVersion fields
 3. ./RaspiQtCrossCompile.sh

 ## Usage

+Tested with Qt Version 6.6.2 and a raspberry pi 5 with Bookworm

 ### Example